ppy/osu-wiki/news/2025/2025-04-07-osu-beatmapping-world-championship-2025.md

 ---

 Please check the [wiki article](/wiki/Contests/o!bwc/2025) for more detailed rules!
+You can join the [Discord server](https://discord.com/invite/QGzz3n655u) or follow [@osubwc on Twitter](https://twitter.com/osubwc) for updates.

 After reading all that, you know what to do.
 Get ready to show off your mapping skills and represent your country in **o!bwc 2025**.
 Good luck!